pervezalam777/react-native-blog-post/README.md

 ## Server side
 Please refer [blog-post-server](https://github.com/pervezalam777/blog-post-server) for local server side integration.

-**NOTE** You would need to update baseURL: 'http://6c7158f7.ngrok.io' in jsonServer.js file.
+<br/>**NOTE** You would need to update baseURL: 'http://6c7158f7.ngrok.io' in jsonServer.js file.
 Instruction for this url provided in the blog-post-server repository.

 ## React Navigation Fix for v4
 As react navigation v5 released with breaking changes, we are using stable version of v4